Charles H. Gabriel: Biography

-Eventually he served as music director at Grace Methodist Episcopal Church, San Francisco, California (1890-2).
-While working at Grace Church, he was asked to write a song for a mission celebration.
-He wrote "Send the Light", which became his first commercial song.
+Eventually he served as music director at Grace Methodist Episcopal Church, San Francisco, California (1890–2).
+He wrote "Send the Light"—his first commercial song—for a mission celebration at the church.
 He moved to Chicago, Illinois, and in 1912 he began working with Homer Rodeheaver's publishing company.

 Personal life

 Gabriel was married twice, first to Fannie Woodhouse, which ended in divorce, and later to Amelia Moore.
 One child was born to each marriage.

 He died in Hollywood, California on September 14, 1932, aged 76.
-Gabriel wrote an autobiography titled Sixty Years of Gospel Song (Chicago, Illinois: Hope Publishing Company, undated).
+Gabriel wrote his autobiography: Sixty Years of Gospel Song.

 Legacy

 He was inducted into the Gospel Music Hall of Fame in 1982.